 An undergraduate student who has been dropped for low scholarship will be readmitted to the university only at the discretion of the pre-major reinstatement committee or if in a major, the student’s academic program.
 In most cases, a student may be required to sit out one quarter.
 A student readmitted after being dropped under these rules reenters the university on academic probation.
 The student’s GPA is the same as when dropped from the university, and the student may not use grades from other colleges or universities to raise his or her UW grade point average.
-A readmitted student is dropped if he or she fails to attain either a 2.00 grade point average for the following quarter’s work or a cumulative UW grade point average of 2.00 at the end of that quarter.
+A readmitted student is dropped if they fail to attain either a 2.00 grade point average for the following quarter’s work or a cumulative UW grade point average of 2.00 at the end of that quarter.
 The student is removed from probation at the end of the quarter in which a cumulative grade point average of 2.00 or better is reached.
 The petition for reinstatement form is available online through the Office of the Registrar or the student’s academic program.

 Please note: The University of Washington transcript is comprised of course work and grades from all three campuses.
 Students who are dropped for low scholarship from one campus and reinstated at another will remain on academic probation until their cumulative grade point average reaches 2.0.

 A senior who has completed the required number of credits for graduation, but has not met the graduation requirement of a cumulative 2.0 GPA, will be placed on probation and be required to complete coursework that would bring up their GPA to meet the graduation requirement.
 It is advised that the student should meet with their academic advisor to discuss options.
 A degree will not be awarded until the student has met all graduation requirements and is removed from probation.